On the continuity in time of solutions to a generalized Navier--Stokes--Fourier system: Proof of the existence of an entropy solution - Theorem

 Next, we recall $m>\norm{\htet}{\infty}{ }$, consider equation \eqref{2gal} with $\psi := \frac{(\vth^N-m)_+}{\vth^N}$, and integrate over time interval~$(0,t)$.
 Note that $\psi$ has zero trace due to the choice of $m$.
 This gives us

 We can rewrite

-Furthermore, the second term on the left-hand side is positive, so we can omit it from \eqref{continuitymid1} and replace the equality sign with an inequality.
-Using integration by parts we can get rid of the last term on the right-hand side since $\diver \vth^N =0$
+Furthermore, the second term on the left-hand side of \eqref{continuitymid1} is positive, so we can omit it and replace the equality sign with an inequality.
+Since $\diver \vth^N =0$, we can use integration by parts to get rid of the last term on the right-hand side.
+Hence, using and the properties \eqref{tensor}, we can rewrite \eqref{continuitymid1} as